 Chlorine is a disinfectant that is used to eliminate bacteria and pathogens in the water.
 At this time, we do not routinely chlorinate the water delivered to your home.
-However, we do expect to begin chlorinating the system regularily sometime in the near future.
+However, we do expect to begin chlorinating the system regularly sometime in the near future.
 The addition of chlorine will reduce the chance of contamination of the water by bacteria or pathogens.
 Chlorine could also add some taste and odor to the water.
 Chlorine addition would also increase the likelihood of trihalomethanes being formed in the water.
 At this time, we are in compliance with the drinking water bacteria regulations without the addition of this chemical.
 Because each member has a cistern, information from the State of South Dakota for cistern maintenance is included at the end of this report.
 Please review this information; it is up to each homeowner to maintain their cistern.

-The Pine Grove Community Water System was inspected by the SDDENR, Office of Drinking Water, in June 2019.
-At this writing the inspection report has not been received.
-Results of this inspection/survey can be obtained by calling Don Solinsky at 605-394-1468 or Kurt Slentz at 605-545-2882 after they are received.
+The Pine Grove Community Water System was inspected by the SDDENR, Office of Drinking Water, in June 2018.
+The inspection did not find any deficiencies in our system.
+Results of this inspection/survey can be obtained by calling Don Solinsky at 605-394-1468 or Kurt Slentz at 605-545-2882.